 Both options have their perks.
 Many people look to tradition when deciding on dependability, which is an argument in favor of hardwired systems.
 However, technology has shown a push towards cellular networks, causing many leading home security companies such as FrontPoint to focus their efforts on wireless systems.
 Using an all-cellular signal and VoIP technology, FrontPoint is considered one of the industry leaders in home security innovation.
 Wireless systems are certainly easier to install and can be used in more locations, but perhaps the main lesson to take away from a company like FrontPoint is that no matter what type of system you install, its efficiency will largely depend on the competency of your security provider.
 Be sure to check out our full list of top providers where you can find a mix of the best hardwired and wireless systems on the market.

 4. I live in an apartment.
 What home security options are available to me?

 In the past, installing a security system for an apartment renter was considered a daunting task for both property managers and security companies.
 Unlike homeowners, apartment dwellers have more potential safety breaches right off the bat, considering the cleaning staff and other authorized workers who have keys to the space.
 But as home security leader ADT Authorized Premier Provider mentions on its website, the rise of wireless systems have opened up new opportunities for apartment renters.
 Wireless systems present a great alternative considering they don’t require too much hammering and disruption to install, can be easily expanded, and are easily adaptable to new technologies.

 If you’re someone living in an apartment, be sure to head over to ADT Authorized Premier Provider – Protect Your Home and consider it’s apartment-ready, wireless solutions a gift for your residence.
-The company is also running a promotion for new customers, offering an $850 security system for free when you sign up for a monthly service plan, so don’t miss out!
+New customers can qualify for an $850 security system for free when you sign up for a monthly service plan, so don’t miss out!